 Partial Knee Replacement

-A partial knee replacement is an alternative to total knee replacement for some patients with osteoarthritis of the knee.
+A partial knee replacement is an alternative to total knee replacement for some people with osteoarthritis of the knee.
 This surgery can be done when the damage is confined to a particular compartment of the knee.
 In a partial knee replacement, only the damaged part of the knee cartilage is replaced with a prosthesis.

-In the past, partial knee replacement was reserved for older patients who were involved in few activities.
-Now, partial knee replacement is often preferred in the younger population as their recovery is quicker and often with much less pain.
-About 5% to 6% of patients with arthritic knees are estimated to be eligible for partial knee replacement.
+Once partial knee replacement was reserved for older patients who were involved in few activities.
+Now partial knee replacement is often done in younger people as their recovery is quicker and usually less painful.
+About 5% to 6% of people with arthritic knees are estimated to be eligible for partial knee replacement.

 What is osteoarthritis?